 Your parenting plan may include guidelines for child visitation.
 This refers to the arrangement for the parent who does not have primary custody to spend meaningful time with the child.
 In almost all custody and divorce cases in Virginia involving children, the parent who does not have physical custody of the children will be given child visitation.

 If there is a history of child abuse or neglect, you can request supervised visitation.
 In rare cases, a court may grant "no visitation."
 If you are worried about your child's health or safety, be sure to talk to your Virginia women's custody and/or divorce attorney as soon as possible about these critical issues.

 Your top concern is the welfare of your children, and this includes their financial security.
 The divorce attorneys at Hofheimer Family Law Firm are extremely knowledgeable about Virginia child support laws.
 Our Virginia child support attorneys will work tirelessly to ensure you are awarded the highest amount of child support possible so you can provide a comfortable, stable and healthy home environment for your children.

 You and your family deserve a positive outcome for your custody case.
-The Virginia divorce attorneys at Hofheimer & Ferrebee have close to 20 years of experience in matters of Virginia child custody, co-parenting and Virginia child support.
+The Virginia divorce attorneys at Hofheimer Family Law have close to 20 years of experience in matters of Virginia child custody, co-parenting and Virginia child support.

 We understand that the health and happiness of your child is your #1 concern and we will work with you to address any fears and anxieties that you may have about your child's future.
 Our women's divorce attorneys will work with you every step of the way to ensure that you achieve the best possible child custody and child support arrangements for you and your children.
 Call our office today at (757) 425-5200 to schedule a one-hour consultation.